Edinburgh, the Highlands and Islands

 All aboard for Glasgow this morning, before changing trains for a journey on one of the world’s most incredible railway lines, the West Highland Line.
 Travel along a hillside ledge overlooking Gare Loch before entering the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor, a dramatic region of peat bogs, streams and ancient forests that are only visible from the comfort of your train.
 On arrival at Fort William, transfer to your hotel.

-Day 3: Isle of Mull, Duart Castle
+Day 3: Fort William, Isle of Mull

+Venture to the town of Oban where you’ll board a ferry and cruise to Craignure on the Isle of Mull.
 Heading through the small islands and across to Mull, the incredible picture-postcard views are truly awe-inspiring.
-Think rugged coastline, hills rising sharply from the water’s edge, endless greens, purples and browns of the moorland, and jagged, exposed rock faces.
-On approach to the island, you’ll notice a lonely castle above the sea cliffs.
-This is Duart Castle, ancestral home of the Maclean Clan.
-Visit the castle, taking in its eclectic rooms and stunning views.
-Later, return to your hotel for the evening.
+Think rugged coastline; hills rising sharply from the water’s edge; endless greens, purples and browns of the moorland; and jagged, exposed rock faces.
+On approach to the island, catch sight of Duart Castle, the ancestral home of the Maclean Clan.
+Spend time at leisure in the island's colourful capital.
+Wander the pretty port and seek out its sheltered bay where, according to legend, one of the Spanish Armada ships sank in 1588 carrying a stash of gold.

-Day 4: Neptune’s Staircase, Loch Linnhe
+Day 4: Fort William, Neptune’s Staircase, Loch Linnhe

-Day 5: Fort William, Jacobite Steam Train*, Inverness
+Day 5: Jacobite Steam Train*, Inverness

 Departing from Fort William, join the Jacobite Steam Train.
 Your train will steam past Ben Nevis before climbing into the mountains around Glenfinnan, a town famous as the rallying point for Bonnie Prince Charlie’s assault on the British throne.
 At Glenfinnan, reach the line’s most picturesque section and one of Britain’s most iconic engineering works – the 21-arched Glenfinnan Viaduct.
 A magical experience, it’s no wonder this train was featured as the Hogwarts Express in the Harry Potter films.
-As you head towards Mallaig, we drop down to the sea’s edge and the landscape opens up with the first views of the rugged ‘Small Isles’ – Rum, Eigg and Muck – which hang close offshore and tease in and out of view near the journey’s end.
-After a lunch stop, it’s time to return to Fort William.
-From there, you’ll then continue by coach through the picturesque countryside to the city of Inverness, capital of the Highlands.
+As you head towards Mallaig, we drop down to the sea’s edge and the landscape opens with the first views of the rugged ‘Small Isles’ – Rum, Eigg and Muck – which hang close offshore and tease in and out of view near the journey’s end.

 Day 6: Inverness, Loch Ness